diaopk/indent_converter/README.md

 There are 4 numbers passed to the script.
 - indent takes the number of white spaces as the old indentation that you want it to be converted.
 4 by default.
-- target takes the number of white spaces as the new indentation that you want to relace.
+- target takes the number of white spaces as the new indentation that you want to replace.
 4 by default.
-- start takes the line number where the script starts. first line by default.
+- start takes the line number where the script starts.
+First line by default.
-- end takes the line number where the script ends. the last line by default.
+- end takes the line number where the script ends.
+The last line by default.

 Any of these arguments have default value so no need to pass all of them.